 The bottom line

-Taste of the Wild Canyon River earns a B grade (76/100) from KibbleIQ.
-Three named fish proteins, antioxidant-rich fruits, prebiotic fiber, and no artificial anything — at a price that undercuts most brands with comparable ingredients.
-The legume-heavy starch base and potato protein padding keep it from the top spot, but this is a genuinely good cat food at a fair price.
+Taste of the Wild Canyon River earns a A grade (90/100) from KibbleIQ following its 2026 reformulation.
+Three named fish proteins (trout, fish meal, salmon meal) in the top three positions, antioxidant-rich berries, prebiotic chicory root, a five-strain probiotic blend, and no artificial anything — at a price that undercuts most brands with comparable ingredients.
+The legume content (lentils + peas top six) is the main rubric drag, and the obligate-carnivore caveat applies, but this is a genuinely good cat food at a fair price.
 If your cat likes fish and you want quality without overpaying, Canyon River delivers.
 Shop on Amazon →